rkdud007/blog/content/blog/merkle-sum-tree-attack.md

 The following article is focused on explaining PoC that did to reproduce the vulnerability that was described in this [paper](https://eprint.iacr.org/2022/043.pdf).

-The attack is targeting the `Merkle Sum Tree` data structure, that is used in [Summa Protocol](https://github.com/summa-dev/summa-solvency) to provide [Proof of Solvency](https://vitalik.eth.limo/general/2022/11/19/proof_of_solvency.html).
+The attack is targeting the **Merkle Sum Tree** data structure, that is used in [Summa Protocol](https://github.com/summa-dev/summa-solvency) to provide [Proof of Solvency](https://vitalik.eth.limo/general/2022/11/19/proof_of_solvency.html).
 As Summa modified their implementation slightly to deal with vulnerability, we'll go through how's the modification and how we tried PoC to attack to verify it's indeed safe.

 You could check full PoC code in this [PR](https://github.com/rkdud007/summa-solvency/pull/1).

 ## Merkle Sum Tree

-As the original Merkle Sum Tree is broken and it has a vulnerability where the custodian can build MerkleTree where the balance of middle nod v can be ` max(vr, vl) <= v <= vr + vl, when vr is a balance of right node, vl is a balance of left node`.
+As the original Merkle Sum Tree is broken and it has a vulnerability where the custodian can build MerkleTree where the balance of middle nod v can be ` max(vr, vl) <= v <= vr + vl`, when vr is a balance of right node, vl is a balance of left node.
 Detail attack factor is described in this [paper](https://eprint.iacr.org/2022/043.pdf).
 Summa's Merkle tree constructs a middle node that overcomes this vulnerability.

 ## Summa's Merkle Sum Tree